birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_causal.md

 * They can help determine whether the effect of interest can be identified from available data, and help us clarify our study question[[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf) - and to identify problems in the study design[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)

 ### How do you construct a DAG?

+*The order here doesn't particular matter - the key thing is to start with the research question and then build from there*.

 1. Start with research question - A (treatment/exposure) and Y (outcome), and indicate with "?"